MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/windows-container.md

 # Run Windows applications in Azure Kubernetes Service on Azure Stack HCI

 In this how-to guide, you run an ASP.NET sample application in a Windows Server container to the cluster.
 You then see how to test and scale your application.
 This how-to guide assumes a basic understanding of Kubernetes concepts.
 For more information, see Kubernetes core concepts for Azure Kubernetes Service on Azure Stack HCI.

+## Before you begin

+Verify you have the following requirements ready:

+* An Azure Kubernetes Service on Azure Stack HCI cluster with atleast one Windows worker node that is up and running.
+* You'll need a kubeconfig file to access the cluster and cluster-admin role on the cluster.
-## Scheduling Windows Containers in Azure Kubernetes Service on Azure Stack HCI
+* Have the Azure Kubernetes Service on Azure Stack HCI PowerShell module installed.
-If you have Linux only worker nodes or Windows only worker nodes, you may skip this section.
+* Run the commands in this document in a PowerShell administrative window.

-Ensure that OS specific workloads land on the appropriate container host.
-If you have a mixed Linux and Windows worker nodes Kubernetes cluster, you may follow the best practices in your deployments as explained below and choose either “use nodeSelector” or “taints and tolerations”.
+* Ensure that OS specific workloads land on the appropriate container host.
+If you have a mixed Linux and Windows worker nodes Kubernetes cluster, you can either use nodeSelectors or taints and tolerations.

 ## Run the application